jwestgard/aws-verifier/README.md

 This tool seeks the alignment of the files listed in an "Accession Catalog" with files present in a "Restored Files" database.
 In the process of alignment, the goal is to classify all of the restored files into one the following five categories:

-  1. perfect matches: files that are known and unaltered -- can be transferred
+  1. __perfect matches__: files that are known and unaltered -- can be transferred
-  2. discards: files that are no longer needed (deaccessions) or duplicates of perfect matches
+  2. __discards__: files that are no longer needed (deaccessions) or duplicates of perfect matches
-  3. altered files: files that are known but altered (md5 mismatch)
+  3. __altered files__: files that are known but altered (md5 mismatch)
-  4. missing files: files that are in the accession catalog but not found in the restored files
+  4. __missing files__: files that are in the accession catalog but not found in the restored files
-  5. x-files: 'unexplained' files, or files that are among our restored files but are of unknown origin
+  5. __x-files__: 'unexplained' files, or files that are among our restored files but are of unknown origin

 ## Verification algorithm (pseudo-code)